 Mr. Reppert also served as a member of the board of directors, and chairman of the audit committee, for Consolidated Graphics, Inc. (NYSE:CGX), prior to its sale to a strategic buyer in January 2014.
 In addition, Mr. Reppert has served on more than 30 private company boards, several bank boards, private equity advisory boards, and numerous not-for-profit boards in various roles, including chairman and chair of the executive committee.
 Mr. Reppert also has been a member of the Baylor Endowment Investment Committee since 2015, currently serving as its chair, and is a member of the board of trustees for Baylor College of Medicine.

 Mr. Reppert received a BBA in accounting from Baylor University in 1991 and is a certified public accountant in Texas.
 He is married to Anna Wilson Reppert, a fourth-generation graduate of Baylor who earned a BBA in finance/financial services in 1990.
-They have three children: Andrew (BBA ’19), Kendall (Baylor junior), and Courtney (high school junior).
+They have three children: Andrew (BBA ’19), Kendall (Baylor senior), and Courtney (high school senior).
 The Repperts are members of Second Baptist Church in Houston.
 They also are involved in several philanthropic endeavors, with a particular passion for a water well ministry in Central America and educational scholarships at Baylor.